aphilippartd/computeless-rag/README.md

 ### 5.2 Asking questions

-Now that we have "private" data stored in our Pinecone index, we are able to query our tool.
+With "private" data stored in our Pinecone index, we can now query our tool.

 1. Navigate to the AWS AppSync console
 2. Select the API you just deployed.